1455’s Board of Directors

 In 2011, Gray published his first book, Skyjack: The Hunt for D.B Cooper, based on the infamous D. B. Cooper case and based on thousands of confidential case files.
 The book made The New York Times Best Seller list after the first week of publication.
 Gray is also the founder of True.Ink, an interactive magazine devoted to adventure, expertise, and scheduled to launch in the spring of 2015.

-Norman Happ is the Senior Vice President of Growth at Evernote responsible for building the go-to-market strategy that is now delivering 80% year-over-year new business growth.
+Prior to being named CEO of EZ Texting, Norman Happ was the Senior Vice President of Growth at Evernote responsible for building the go-to-market strategy that is now delivering 80% year-over-year new business growth.
 Previously, Norm spent 8 years in go-to-market executive roles within Intuit’s Small Business Group where he grew the business to over $2.6 billion of annual revenue.
 During his time at Intuit, Norm developed and designed a series of breakthrough customer-targeting data mining algorithms.
 Prior to Intuit, he spent five years at H&R Block in diverse leadership roles, where he was responsible for building and scaling the company’s first inside sales organization.

 Early on in his career, Norm founded two technology companies and worked extensively throughout Europe.
 He credits his career beginnings as a technologist for setting the foundation for his tools-driven, analytical, yet customer-oriented approach towards revenue growth.